davevanins/Sars-CoV-2_CladeSNP/cladeSNP_full/README.md

 `03_alignment_parse_cladeSNPs.py`
 * This script generates the final output for manually identifying putative recombinant genomes.
 After searching each genome for the clade-defining SNPs and comparing them to the SNP profiles of each clade.

+We have also created a version of the scripts that performs the genome alignment and phylogenetic placement analysis in a parallel format by splitting the sequence files into smaller sets and submitting jobs separately.
+Because pplacer runs slowly and has a particularly large resource demand and it is generall impractical to run locally, it is not implemented in the non-parallel version of the scripts.

 # Interpreting the output